 - Imagine two reps working with the same prospect, only discovering the duplication after weeks.

-- Merging duplicates can be challenging for operations or HubSpot CRM administrators.
+- HubSpot deduplication can be challenging for admins or RevOps teams.

 - Imagine an admin lacking the context of duplicate contacts and companies that need to be merged.